Clinical Field Experience Abroad

 Global Health Concentration (GHC)

-The IHC is designed to educate students about international health issues and provide an opportunity for practical hands-on experience.
+The GHC is designed to educate students about global health issues and provide an opportunity for practical field experience.
 The concentration promotes multidisciplinary prevention over treatment and community-based service over institutional care.
-Students in any U-M School of Nursing Master’s program are eligible to add the IHC to their degree by completing two additional classes and a substantive overseas internship or service.
-For more information, please visit the Master's Concentration Options page.
+Students in any U-M School of Nursing Master’s program are eligible to add the GHC to their degree by completing two additional classes and a substantive overseas internship or service.
+For more information, please visit the Master's Concentration Options

-This week-long workshop, funded by a 3-year Rackham Global Engagement for Doctoral Education grant, focuses on state of the science in health promotion and chronic illness management, substantive and methodological innovations and will include presentations by faculty and students from UMSN and our global partners.
+This week-long workshop, funded by a 3-year Rackham Global Engagement for Doctoral Education grant, focuses on the state of the science in health promotion and chronic illness management, substantive and methodological innovations and includes presentations by faculty and students from UMSN and our global partners.
 These seminars are designed to prepare PhD students to develop and evaluate innovative interventions that address global health needs.
 For information contact Prof. Janean Holden.

 This NIH-funded program is dedicated to increasing the presence of underrepresented minorities in the biomedical and behavioral sciences.
 Students who are accepted embark on three-month research positions with U-M faculty to international placements where they conduct their research.

 U-M affiliated programs

 This is an 11-month clinical research training program for post-doctorate trainees and doctoral students in the health professions, sponsored by the National Institutes of Health’s Fogarty International Center (FIC)

 in partnership with several NIH Institutes and Centers.
 The U-M is one of four consortium universities in partnership with this program.